Kawanda–Birembo High Voltage Power Line: Construction in Uganda

 The Masaka–Mbarara section was budgeted at €50 million, to be borrowed from the European Union Africa Infrastructure Fund.
-Work is expected to start in the fourth quarter of 2017 and is expected to conclude in 2019.
+Work was expected to start in the fourth quarter of 2017 and was expected to conclude in 2019.
 In March 2018, The Uganda Independent reported that the Ugandan government borrowed €37.1 million from the French Development Agency and another €35 million from the German Development Bank to finance the Masaka-Mbarara section of this transmission line.
 The Mbarara–Mirama Hills section was completed in 2015.

 Construction in Rwanda

 The Mirama Hills/Kagitumba–Birembo section measures approximately 100 km.
 The Mbarara–Birembo section measures about 166 km.
 As reported by the EastAfrican in May 2015, this 220kV network already exists.
 Rwanda is also in the process of building a 220kV substation in Birembo.